Weighted average mark (WAM)

 Calculating Honours Weighted Average (HWA) for honours courses that started before Jan 2021:

-During the marking process, you can’t contact teaching staff about an assessment or thesis examination issue – not even to complain informally.
+Just keep in mind, while your work is being marked, you can’t contact staff about an assessment or thesis examination issue – not even to complain informally.

 Re-marking

-If you fail a major assessment – one that makes up 20% or more of your unit’s total mark – you don’t need to request re-marking.
-In this case, it will happen automatically before your result is finalised.
+If you fail a major assessment (worth 20% or more of your unit’s total mark) it will be automatically re-marked before your result is finalised – so there’s no need to request one.

 Correcting a mark or grade

-- your marks have been summed up incorrectly
+• your marks having been been summed up incorrectly

-- you’ve received a late penalty even though you handed in your assessment on time.
+• receiving a late penalty even though you submitted on time.